10 April 2026

 \[ t_i = \frac{(\widehat{\beta_i} - \beta_{H_0})}{\text{SE} \left( \widehat{\beta}_i \right)} \]

-Caveats about hypothesis testing
+Caveats about null hypothesis testing

 Null hypothesis testing (NHT) is a slippery slope